What Will I Learn?

 Will This Mean I’m Able to Legally Marry Someone?

 Maybe – the laws are different in each state.
-It will give you an endorsement by a recognized body in addition to education from a respected source, and you will be better prepared to offer this service to others.
+It will give you education from a respected source, and you will be better prepared to offer this service to others.
+If you choose to seek ordination with SWC, then you will be endorsed by a reputable Pagan organization which is recognized by the U.S. Department of Defense and others.

 How is This Different From a Master of Divinity Degree?

 An MDiv is a full graduate degree, comparable to any graduate degree you would receive at a university or other seminary.
 It is often required for professional chaplaincy or paid congregational ministry.
-The Community Ministry Certificate is not a graduate degree, and is designed for the many individuals who are doing work in their own community and who need an introductory program to help them with the skills and knowledge essential to such work.
+The Community Ministry Certificate is not a graduate degree or professional certificate.
+It is designed for the many individuals who are doing work in their own community and who need an introductory program to help them with the skills and knowledge essential to such work.
 You do not need a college degree in order to enter the CMC program.

 Do You Have Scholarships?